 You are eligible for a 100 percent full refund if you are not happy with your class and reel shoot experience if you attend all 4 consecutive classes, participate in your reel shoot, and put up a scene or improvisation during every scene study of the cycle you are attending.
 You can request a refund after the above has been completed but not after the footage from the reel shoot has been delivered and posted online.
 Those who receive refunds shall not receive or use the footage from their reel shoot in any way.
 If you miss a class, you are not eligible for our happiness guarantee.
 If you are requesting a refund for one of our weekend workshops you must make your request at least 5 days prior to the event.
+No refund will be issued if reel was shot in partnership with another student in class and the footage is necessary to complete another actors reel.
 Refunds must be requested in writing via email and may take 7 to 10 business days to process.

 How and when do I receive the location footage we shoot for reels?
 Footage is provided via online download.
 No more waiting around for that director of the web series you were in to give you footage.
 Our class reels are completed and delivered soon after they are shot.